Timo2907/picoquic/Implementation-changes_TK.md

 				=> BAD with 1000000ull, since it is 1 sec for every retransmit try!
 (4 retransmits = 3 seconds waiting time!))

+7. Sender sends a 1440 byte packet (1 ping, 1410 padding) after a retransmit -> probe packet after retransmit e.g.
+28386300d599a8f9: Sending packet type: 6 (1rtt protected), S0,
+28386300d599a8f9:     <c697584edabc064b>, Seq: 52 (52), Phi: 0,
+28386300d599a8f9:     Prepared 1411 bytes
+28386300d599a8f9:     ping, 1 bytes
+28386300d599a8f9:     padding, 1410 bytes
+=> look for "picoquic_frame_type_ping" in sender.c!!
+MTU = Maximum Transmission Unit
+ => "picoquic_prepare_mtu_probe() 1. when triggered? => after a loss is detected
+								  2. What does it do? => sending a probe packet over the path where the lost was detected (Congestion control things from standard?!)

 #NEXT STEPS:

 TODO: retransmissions should not be waiting for 100 ms!

-TODO: Sender sends a 1440 byte packet (1 ping, 1410 padding) after a retransmit -> probe packet after retransmit e.g.
+DONE: Sender sends a 1440 byte packet (1 ping, 1410 padding) after a retransmit -> probe packet after retransmit e.g.
 28386300d599a8f9: Sending packet type: 6 (1rtt protected), S0,
 28386300d599a8f9:     <c697584edabc064b>, Seq: 52 (52), Phi: 0,